 The Vermont Investment Tax Credit, which includes business investments in solar (PV and hot water) systems that are eligible for the Federal Investment Tax Credit (ITC), is still available.
 The credit can only be claimed by individuals (despite being a credit for business investments) and is equal to 24% of the Federal ITC claimed (Federal ITC is currently 30% and thus the Vermont ITC is worth 7.2% of the eligible costs of the solar system).

-We no longer offer loans, but we do support loans for renewable energy projects through three different credit enhancement programs.
-These two are found above.
+The CEDF no longer offers loans, but we do support loans for renewable energy projects through the Heat Saver Loan program mentioned above.